- Servings: 4

 - Whole red chilli: 1 no.

 - Dry masala: (red chilli: 2-3 no, coriander: 1 tablespoon, cumin: 1 teaspoon and Black pepper: 8-10 no.)

 - Soak chickpea minimum 6 hours or overnight, keep aside.

 - Chop onion into small pieces, keep aside.

 - Dry roast all dry masala on lower flame, cool and grind to powder, keep aside.

-- Grind ginger, garlic and green chili to prepare wet masala paste, keep aside.
+- Grind ginger, garlic and green chilli to prepare wet masala paste, keep aside.

-- Take wok (kadhahi) heat oil; add cumin and red chili sputter it for few seconds; add chopped onion, stir fry on medium flame till onion turns translucent.
+- Take wok (kadhahi) heat oil; add cumin and red chilli sputter it for few seconds; add chopped onion, stir fry on medium flame till onion turns translucent.